qu1j0t3/bnl_titan/TITAN2.md

     10 = B
     11 = C

 ## Indexed addressing mode ##

-The memory load and store instructions (`LDM` and `STM`) are extended to store any of a set of eight GPRs (A..H) and given an optional index mode which uses the absolute address offset by index register H.
+The memory load and store instructions (`LDM` and `STM`) are extended to operate on any of eight GPRs (A..H) and given an optional index mode which uses the absolute address offset by index register H. (I have chosen H for index register for no good reason other than its low 3 bits are zero.)

     Opcode   I  Src
     -------  -  -----